ninjadude333/influx_sandbox_with_Grafana/README.md

 # How to run ?
 In order to run the InfluxdB Sandbox with grafana do the following:
-1. Clone to this repo:
+1. Clone to this repo: (using amdocs domain user and password)
+2. Rename directory to the convention of SANDBOX-{UserName}-{Starting Port Number} for example : SANDBOX-DavidG-3000
-2. Edit the .env file and put the wanted port mapping for the modules (for default ports don’t change anything.)
+3. Edit the .env file and put the wanted port mapping for the modules starting with the port number in the folder name.(for default ports don’t change anything.)
-3. Run ./sandbox up
+4. Run ./sandbox up
-4. Have fun.
+5. Have fun.

 In order to run multiple sandboxes on the same machine:
 1. Copy the cloned folder to a new folder.
+2. Rename directory to the convention of SANDBOX-{UserName}-{Starting Port Number} for example : SANDBOX-DavidG-3000
-2. Change the port mappings to new ports that will not overlap previous sandboxes already running.
+3. Change the port mappings on the .env file to new ports that will not overlap previous sandboxes already running. starting with the port number in the folder name.
-3. Run ./sandbox up
+4. Run ./sandbox up

 # TICK Sandbox